Progress and tradition collide in Poland's green oases

 Two decades after Poland threw off Communist rule, this relic of a more sedate past is colliding with a modern reality: the appetite of the market for space to build new apartment blocks, offices and retail parks.

-This rural idyll is right in the center of Warsaw and that makes it a prime real estate spot.
+This rural idyll is right in the centre of Warsaw and that makes it a prime real estate spot.

 A calculation based on market data from real estate firm Colliers International shows that if a garden in central Warsaw were available for residential development, the smallest plot could sell for 165,000 euros, and probably several times more depending on the number of floors in the planned building.